bitshares/bitshares.github.io-old/_content/en/register.md

 <div class="col-xs-12 col-md-9 " markdown="1">

-This tutorial will walk you through the process of getting a fully functional registered account on the BitShares block chain.
+This tutorial will walk you through the process of getting a fully functional registered account on the BitShares blockchain.

 ## Step 1 - Download Software
 The first step is to download and install the BitShares client.